Education: B.A., University of Virginia; MBA, University of Oxford

 Meghan R. Murray has served in a number of strategic and managerial roles across several industries, including startups and Fortune 100 corporations, complemented by work for local nonprofits and small businesses.

 Murray is currently the COO at the Miller Center at the University of Virginia, a nonpartisan think tank that studies the U.S. presidency.
-At the Miller Center, she oversees strategic planning, board development, personnel and public events.
-She also teaches as a lecturer at the Darden School of Business.
+At the Miller Center, she oversees strategic planning, board development, IT, HR, marketing, finance, personnel and public events.

 Before earning her MBA and pursuing a career in strategic marketing and planning, Murray worked in political fundraising and media.
 Since 1999, she has specialized in business strategy: online marketing, business development and purposeful planning at Gap Inc. and Fannie Mae.
 She then founded a consulting firm, Stynson, which she ran for 12 years before joining the Miller Center.